This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #YesYouCAN #CollectiveBias

 What about you?

-- Homemade enchiladas, what’s your favorite flavor?
+- The Homemade black bean enchilada, what’s your favorite flavor?

 - What is your go to way to add more veggies to your dishes?